lcampanella98/Pong/README.md

 # Pong
-pong master game
+Old pong game

+Hit ball back and forth with paddles.
+Player 1 uses "w" and "s" for movement, and Player 2 uses "up" and "down" arrows.
+You can also play against the computer.

-Game made with pygame in python 3.
+Developed with PyGame in python 3.
 To execute, run main.py.
 Set game options in main.py

-Description:
-Hit ball back and forth with paddles.
-Use "w" and "s" if there is a player 1, and "up" and "down" if there is a player 2.